rcook/hidden-char/README.md

 ### Upload documentation

-I use [`upload-haddocks`][upload-haddocks] which requires a functioning installation of Python and pip:
+I use my [`upload-haddocks`][upload-haddocks] tool which requires a functioning installation of Python and pip:

 ```
 pip install --user upload-haddocks